seanwestfall/templatehaskell/README.md

 ```bash
 Hello
 ```
+  2. **Generic zipWith**
 Another cool example is a generic zipWith function:

+`zipCons` allows one to zipWith almost any data.
+Demonstrates the ability to do dynamic binding with TH splices:

 ```haskell
 zipCons :: Name -> Int -> [String] -> ExpQ